-Healthline reports that steroid acne affects around 50% of people who abuse anabolic steroids in large doses.
+A 2018 article on treating steroid acne from Healthline reports that steroid acne affects around 50% of people who abuse anabolic steroids in excessive quantities.
 It’s not entirely clear how steroids cause acne.
 One theory is that steroids can contribute to the production of TLR2 immune system receptors.
 These receptors play a role in acne formation when Propionibacterium acnes bacteria are also present.

-Also, by increasing testosterone levels anabolic steroids can also contribute to greasy hair as well as acne.
-Remember, sometimes acne develop due to the buildup of sebum (fat, grease) in the pores, which become clogged and inflamed.
+Also, by increasing testosterone levels, anabolic steroids can contribute to greasy hair as well as acne.
+Remember, sometimes acne develops due to the buildup of sebum (fat, grease) in the pores, which become clogged and inflamed.

 Can using Anabolic steroids cause internal damage to your organs?

-Internal damages to organs can occur with the use of the anabolic steroid.
-Evidence shows the misuse of anabolic steroids can cause multi-organ damage due to hypercalcemia (high calcium levels) and amino acids that exhibit negative effects on organs.
+Yes, using anabolic steroids can cause internal damages to organs.
+A 2008 case report and literature review by Samaha et al., from the Journal of Medical Case Reports shows the misuse of anabolic steroids can cause multi-organ damage due to hypercalcemia (high calcium levels) and amino acids that exhibit negative effects on organs.

-A study from the BMC Nephrology found that the use of anabolic steroids can contribute to acute kidney injury and chronic kidney diseases.
+A study by Davani-Davari et al., published in the May 2019 issue of BMC Nephrology found that the use of anabolic steroids can contribute to acute kidney injury and chronic kidney diseases.
 Exogenous testosterone administration can cause renal dysfunction and progression of renal injury.

 Additionally, anabolic steroids can cause damage to gonads (testicles or ovaries).
 They can also induce liver damage.
 This is particularly the case for oral anabolic steroids, which have slower clearance in the liver.
-The use of anabolic steroids can cause hepatic tumors, chronic vascular injury, toxicant-associated fatty liver disease, and other problems that impair the functioning of the liver, a study from the Current Sports Medicine Reports confirmed.
+The use of anabolic steroids can cause hepatic tumors, chronic vascular injury, toxicant-associated fatty liver disease, and other problems that impair the functioning of the liver, a 2018 review on the anabolic steroid effect on the liver from Current Sports Medicine Reports confirmed.

 Anabolic steroids can also lead to the malfunction of the heart and, in some cases, the pancreas.
-One study found the use of anabolic steroids was a rare cause of acute pancreatitis.
+In fact, a 2017 study by Issa et al., found that the use of anabolic steroids was a rare cause of acute pancreatitis.